OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Domains

 Each Concept is assigned a Domain in the DOMAIN_ID field, which in contrast to the numerical CONCEPT_ID is a short case-sensitive unique alphanumeric ID for the Domain.
 Examples of such Domain identifiers are Condition, Drug, Procedure, Visit, Device, Specimen, etc. "Dirty", ambiguous or pre-coordinated (combination) Concepts can belong to a combination Domain, but Standard Concepts (see below) are always assigned a singular Domain.
 Domains also direct to which CDM table and field a clinical Event or Event attribute is recorded.
 Domain assignments are an OMOP-specific feature done during vocabulary ingestion using a heuristic laid out in [Pallas](https://github.com/ohDSI/vocabulary-v5.0).
-Source vocabularies tend to combine codes of mixed Domains, but to a varying degree (see Figure \@ref(fig:domains)).
+Source vocabularies tend to combine codes of mixed Domains, but to a varying degree (see Figure \@ref(fig:domains)). \index{domain!concept}

 <div class="figure" style="text-align: center">
 <img src="images/StandardizedVocabularies/domains.png" alt="Domain assignment in procedure vocabularies CPT4 and HCPCS.
 By intuition, these vocabularies should contain codes and concepts of a single Domain, but in reality they are mixed." width="80%" />